gemfire/gemfire-developer-website/content/blog/speak-up-or-be-eliminated/index.md

 ---
 title: "Speak Up Or Be Eliminated"
-description: Automatic failure detection is foundational to VMWare GemFire's high availability.
+description: Automatic failure detection is foundational to VMware GemFire's high availability.
 This post explains what failure detection is, why you need it, and how it works.
 team:
 - Bill Burcham
 date: "2023-04-07"